icopy-site/awesome/docs/awesome/awesome-waves.md

 ### Projects

 - [Neutrino](https://github.com/ventuary-lab/neutrino-contract) - An algorithmic price-stable cryptocurrency protocol collateralized by WAVES token.
+- [Billy](https://iambilly.app) - A motivation tool for teams.
+Billy offers a product to create an atmosphere of cooperation, focus the company on the core values, and incentivize sharing by creating an in-team economy.
 - [Ventuary-DAO](https://alpha.ventuary.space/) - Sandbox dedicated to filtering dApp ideas and stimulating the Waves community to take part in Web 3.0 adoption.
 - [Tokenomica](https://tokenomica.com/) - Security Tokens Issuance Platform.
 Create and trade digital assets with ease and confidence.
 - [LIGA](https://ligatokens.io/) - A platform with tokenized sport events, enabling you to deal with real-time rates and to trade your personal predictions with others.
 - [WaveFlow](https://waveflow.xyz/) - Allows you to create new or use existing exchangers that provide a constant supply and demand for certain traded pairs.
 Algorithmic pricing is used to ensure consistency of supply and demand - the more popular the token is, the higher its price is set.
-Each exchanger is a dApp written in Ride.
+Each exchanger is a dApp written in Ride ([example of trading bot](https://github.com/vlzhr/waveflow-trading-bot)).
 - [Lombardini](https://lombardini.io/) - Borrow WBTC for WAVES instantly.
 - [Blockchain Cars](http://blockchaincars.io/) - Transport as a Service.
 - [WavesAffi](https://github.com/bettexproject/WavesAffi) - Decentralized affiliate program on Waves blockchain.